apiaryio/api-elements/API Elements Specification.md

 [MSON][] is used throughout this document.

-## Structure of Elements
+## Relationship of Elements

-As a summary of the elements described in this document, this shows how these elements are structured.
-This entire structure can be wrapped in a `Parse` that provides parsing information.
+One purpose of the API Elements specification is to allow consumers to decouple their implementations from the structure of the document.
+Because of this, when consuming documents of API Elements, it is recommended to write code that queries the tree rather than looking for defined paths.

+It is also helpful to know the relationship between elements.
+The list below shows the relationship between the elements in this specification, but does not specify how the structure must be built.

 - Category (API)
   - Copy
   - Data Structure
-  - Category (Group of Resources)
+  - Category (Group of Resource Elements)
   - Resource
     - Copy
     - Data Structure
+		- Category (Group of Transition Elements)
     - Transition
       - Copy
       - Transaction